Skip to content

 During the transition, you will still see all calendars of both on-premise and migrated mailboxes in the AgendaX web application.

 • Install the second service with the Multi service configuration tool AgendaX multi service configuration utility.
 The service account you enter will be the account used to run the AgendaX Update Service.
-This should ideally be the new AgendaX user on Office 365.
+This should ideally be the new AgendaX user on Microsoft 365.
 If this is not possible, select a local user with Administrative privileges on the AgendaX Server.

 • Install Outlook 2016 (or later) 32bit on the AgendaX Server, if not already present